JDrit/Wiki-Racing/README.md

 Files:
 - parser.py
 	Reads the .xml file from wikipedia and pulls out the article title and all the links in it.
-It saves each (title, link) pair as a dictionary using cPickle.
+It saves each (title, link) pair as a list using cPickle.

 - pathFinder.py
 	Holds the methods used by the server to load the articles into memory and find the best path between any two articles.
-The data for each class is static, the article name and the links it has to other articles.
+The data for each class is stored in a python dictionary with the key being the article name and the value being a string of all the links that the article has.
 The pathfinder method has instance list for distances and parents of each article so that mult. connections do not interfer with each other.

-	Node class:
-	- title
-	- links

 - server.py
 	Uses the bottle python web server framework to handle requests.
 The main path is